donbonifacio/blog/content/post/consultant-interview-markus-schirp.md

   to never add semantics)
 * Property based testing: Fuzz the input against the tests

-This leads a hole I'd also like to explore in the future: Fuzz the tests to find the minimal that covers all mutations ;).
+This leads to a hole I'd also like to explore in the future: Fuzz the tests to find the minimal that covers all mutations ;).

 I've got experience in property based testing, mostly on Haskell projects, quickcheck and recently hedgehog are the projects used there a lot.

-Many mutation operators, especially semantic reduction ones can be found mirrored in the property testing tools "reduce" step, where once a property violating input was found input reduction is performed to present the developer a "minimal violating input".
+Many mutation operators, especially semantic reduction ones, can be found mirrored in the property testing tools "reduce" step.
+Once a property violating input was found, input reduction is performed, to present the developer a "minimal violating input".

 Other good complements of mutation testing are: Rich type systems.
 I currently estimate about 90% of the mutations in a typical Ruby project would come back "killed by the type checker" already.

-This is an astonishing high number, and mutations that are dead are "tests you do not have to write anymore".
+This is an astonishing high number, and mutations that are killed by the type checker, are "tests you do not have to write anymore".

 This is the cornerstone of my opinion that dynamic languages are a smell, a form of tech debt.
-One that has to be very carefully managed to have a payment plan ready for that tech debt, including compound interest.
+One that has to be very carefully managed.
+A payment plan has to be ready for that tech debt, including compound interest.

-Also type checkers are more peformant than the average unit test, even on pure code.
+Also type checkers are more performant than the average unit test, even on pure code.

 In the presence of types, mutations emitted by the mutation testing engine can also be made more interesting.
 As type directed mutations can help the engine to identify much more valid high level cases.
-Also in some cases the types themselves can be mutated, to reduce unused expressivness the types permit the value level to do.
+Also in some cases the types themselves can be mutated, to reduce unused expressiveness the types permit the value level.
 This is an active subject of my personal research.

 Type directed mutations are even possible in dynlangs, and I've got some private mutant forks that do some of these.